UAF-RCS/uaf-rcs-hpc-docs/gpu-nodes/gpu-overview.md

 ### H100 Nodes

-The H100 GPU are suit for medium to large AI model training, as well as fine-tuning medium to large models.
+The H100 GPU are suited for medium to large AI model training, as well as fine-tuning medium to large models.
 They can handle Floating Point 64-bit operations and are suited for large-scale simulations and deep learning applications that may need more computational power.
 The H100 also has 80GB of GPU memory.

 ## GPU Usage Verification